General Dentists in Atlanta, GA

 Overall Health Assessments

 Oral health is strongly correlated with overall health, which is why our team at Children’s Dentistry of Atlanta is passionate about your child’s overall health!
-We take the time to discuss not just oral health with your child, but also diet and physical activity – we want to get kids excited about maintaining and improving their smiles and overall health to promote healthy living for years to come!
-Oral health is strongly correlated with overall health, which is why a strong oral health regimen and keeping the mouth clean of bacteria and decay is a vital step towards promoting overall health in kids.
-There are several steps that all kids should take early in life to promote strong oral health and to help them develop a strong oral health regimen:
+We take the time to discuss not just oral health with your child, but also diet and physical activity – we want to get kids excited about maintaining and improving their smiles and bodies to promote healthy living for years to come!
+Oral wellness is an indicator to overall health, which is why it is so important to develop a strong oral health regimen and keep the mouth clean of bacteria and decay.
+There are several steps that all kids should take early in life to promote healthy oral habits:

 • See our team at Children’s Dentistry of Atlanta every six months for professional cleanings and exams!

-By getting kids thinking about their oral health and taking steps to protect it from an early age, this helps your kids ensure bright and healthy smiles for year to come while also protecting their general health overall.
-Speak with our team at Children’s Dentistry of Atlanta today if you have questions regarding kids dental health!
+By getting kids thinking about their oral health and taking steps to protect it from an early age, we can help ensure bright and healthy smiles for years to come.

 Paperless Charting

 In order to make the treatment process as easy and convenient as possible, our team at Children’s Dentistry of Atlanta has implemented paperless charting for easy transfer of dental health records and other electronic paperwork.
 This system also allows our team to monitor and treat patients as accurately as possible!
 All patient information is safely and accurately stored in our electronic database, making lost or inaccurate patient documents a thing of the past.
 Overall, our fully digitized charting process helps to make for the easiest, most convenient, and most enjoyable treatment process possible!
-Speak with our team of veteran providers at Children’s Dentistry of Atlanta today to begin the new patient process, and say hello to tomorrow’s dental experience, today!
+Speak with our team of veteran providers at Children’s Dentistry of Atlanta today to begin the new patient process!

 What Our Happy Parents Say